 It’s been two years and nine months since COVID-19 dawned upon us.
 At the time of this writing, the death toll in Sri Lanka rests at 9,185 while 440,302 new patients have been discovered and 374,156 patients have recovered.
 Globally these numbers rest at 218,560,832 deaths, 4,534,054 new patients and 195,396,563 recovered patients.
 Virologists have discovered four variants of the virus known as GISAID, Nextstrain, Pango, and GammaCov so far (Aliases: Alpha, Beta, Delta, and Gamma).
 Experts have found three variants spreading in Sri Lanka.

 Some patients after recovery have said, they caught the virus despite following all the safety precautions.
-Such as wearing facemasks, staying indoors, maintaining social distance, sanitizing, and washing hands, and finally vaccination.
+Such as wearing facemasks, staying indoors, maintaining social distancing, sanitizing, washing hands, and finally vaccination.
 This made me wonder, how can people get infected after adhering to health guidelines so strictly.
-I believe it’s because there are six other safeguards against COVID 19 that we often ignore.
+I believe it’s because there are six other safeguards against COVID-19 that we often ignore.
 Given below are those safeguards which you can start following from today.

 1. Minimize Cash Transactions

 It’s general knowledge that currency notes are vehicles for bacteria and viruses.
 It’s the reason why in certain countries currency notes are regularly sanitized.
 A practice that exists since long before the outbreak of the COVID-19 virus.
 According to studies the deadly Coronavirus can survive on currency notes for up to 28 days.